imagelessthought/imageless-mainroad/content/blog/github-announcement.md

 ---
-title: "Github for Web Development: Campus Enterprise Agreement"
+title: "Github for Development and Version Control"
-subtitle: "Learn about the University Unlimited agreement that the university recently signed with GitHub."
+subtitle: "Learn about using GitHub Pages for Web Development."
 layout: single-post
 date: 2023-10-12
 categories: